Skip to content

 Template directory structure

-A custom template directory should contain EJS (.ejs) files.
-Swaggie will look for these files:
+A custom template directory should contain .ejs files.
+Swaggie renders these files at generation time:

 FilePurpose

-baseClient.ejsTop of the output file — imports, shared HTTP client setup
+baseClient.ejsTop of the output file — imports and shared HTTP client setup

 client.ejsOne client object per tag group